strongloop/strongloop.com2/_posts/2018-04-16-upgrade-from-swagger-to-openapi-3.md

 You can find a list of the shortcuts in [API documentation](http://apidocs.loopback.io/@loopback%2fopenapi-v3/)

-### Builds api with existing specification
+### Builds Api with Existing Specification

 When creating the API by providing an existing path/parameter/requestBody specification to a controller decorator, make sure it follows the OpenAPI 3.0.0 standard.

-#### Response specification
+#### Response Specification

 In OpenAPI 3.0.0 the response specification supports multiple content types: